FRED DOUGHTY 1886–1963

 Admitted to village school 24th May 1891, admission number 1010

 Age 14 living with father George, 39 a platelayer on the railway, mother Sarah Ellen 34, sister Edith 12 and brothers Harold, 5, George, 2 on Bingham Road, Radcliffe on Trent.
-He is employed as a milk boy.
+He was employed as a milk boy.

 1914 Electoral Register